take over car insurance no-claims discount

 • Siblings (less common, but possible with some providers).
 [4-3]

-1. The completed application form of the insurance (often referred to as form TB28).
+1. The insurer’s completed application form (often referred to as form TB28).
 [4-3]

-2. Copy of the recipient's driving license.
+2. Copy of the recipient’s driving licence.

-Although the transfer of insurance percentages for a car can be appealing, there are some important points to consider to avoid disadvantages.
-The donor permanently loses their no-claims bonus class and discount; a re-transfer is excluded.
-[3,4-3] This should be especially considered if the donor plans to insure a vehicle again in the future, as they will then be reclassified, often in class 0 or class 1/2.
-[2-2] The transfer is often only worthwhile for novice drivers after a few years of their own driving experience, as they can only credit the no-claims years that correspond to the duration of their driving licence possession.
-[2-6] Only the actually experienced no-claims classes can be transferred, not special classifications or a granted discount protection. [-1] Furthermore, a transfer is only possible once; splitting the no-claims class among multiple people or contracts is not foreseen.
+Although transferring a car insurance no-claims bonus can be attractive, there are a few important points to bear in mind in order to avoid disadvantages.
+The donor loses their SF class and discount permanently; a transfer back is excluded.
+[3,4-3] This should be considered especially if the donor plans to insure a vehicle again in future, as they will then be reclassified, often to SF class 0 or SF class 1/2.
+[2-2] The transfer is often only worthwhile for new drivers after several years of their own driving experience, as they can only count the SF years that correspond to the length of time they have held a driving licence.
+[2-6] Only the SF classes actually earned can be transferred, not special classifications or any granted discount protection. [-1] A transfer is also only possible once; splitting the SF class across several people or policies is not envisaged.
 [6-4] Careful planning protects against unwanted consequences.

 FAQ